[toc]Online gambling in New Jersey is already booming, but a new proposal from state Sen. Ray Lesniak could make it even bigger.

-Lesniak recently announced plans to introduce a new bill that would allow NJ online gambling sites more options to share player pools with other states and countries.
+Lesniak recently announced plans to introduce a new bill that would allow NJ online casino sites more options to share player pools with other states and countries.

 Bill revises NJ online gambling server requirements